HMS-Core/hms-ads-demo-advertising-identifier/OAID/README.md

 ## Introduction
-The HUAWEI Ads Kit OAID Sample program demonstrates how to integrate OAID capabilities.
+The Petal Ads OAID Sample program demonstrates how to integrate OAID capabilities.

 ## Installation
 Install the program on Huawei Android mobile phones.